 It is significant that one method in Lunar theory Eckert did not explore in any detail was the use of numerical integration.
 He had worked on numerical integration of asteroids in the 1930s and the outer planets in 1950 and was familiar with the method.
-The Jet Propulsion Laboratory (JPL), who calculated celestial motions for the US Space program as part of NASA, would develop numerical integration when in the late 60s they found the accuracy of traditional lunar theory, Brown's work refined by Eckert, to be insufficiently accurate for their purposes such as guiding spacecraft to the Moon.
+The Jet Propulsion Laboratory (JPL), who calculated celestial motions for the US Space program as part of NASA, would develop numerical integration when in the late 60s they found the accuracy of traditional lunar theory, Brown's work refined by Eckert, to be insufficiently accurate for their purposes.
 Still much of the work effort of landing men on the Moon depended on refinements of the traditional methods.
-Numerical integration allowed a better inclusion of the effects of the planets among other things, although it had some drawbacks.39 Eckert was actually insensitive to these subsidiary issues since he focused his attention and verification on the traditional three body problem of Lunar theory, which had so long fascinated astronomers.
-As noted the three body problem was its own area of research separate from other issues of the position of celestial bodies.
+Numerical integration allowed a better inclusion of the effects of the planets among other things, although it had some drawbacks.
+Eckert was actually insensitive to these subsidiary issues since he focused his attention and verification on the traditional three body problem aspect of Lunar theory, which had so long fascinated astronomers.
+The JPL had consulted with Eckert in developing their lunar ephemerides and their researchers included people working on a wide variety of approaches in celestial mechanics.